 Glue all pieces together and let it dry, best over night.
 If you have a split plank, glue it together as well.

-Lay your loose plank over the middle of your joint pieces to form the bottom of the shelf.
+Lay your loose plank over the middle of the joint pieces to form the bottom of the shelf.
 Using a small drill bit, drill through the plank and into the pieces, two holes at a time.

 Use the same drill bit to open up the top holes a bit wider, so the screws will go in a bit further.
-To achieve this, just move the drill bit in a circular motion.
+To achieve this, just carefully move the drill bit in a circular motion.
 Screw the plank to the bottom of your shelf.

 Now we get to use the wood filler on the “ugly” parts of our shelf.
 Fill the screw holes and cracks using a spatula.
-If you should have a piece of wood missing like I had here, just apply some filler with your hand.
+Should you have a piece of wood missing like I had here, just apply some filler with your hand.
 The aim here is not to replace, but to smoothen it a bit.
 Let the filler dry according to the instructions and repeat filling the screw holes.
 Let dry again.
 You might have to repeat this a few more times…

 When you are happy with the filling and it´s all dry, rub the whole shelf down with sandpaper and clean it after.
 Make sure all the dust is gone before you paint.
 First paint most of the shelf with the pine to keep some of the original wood colour and give it the first impression of a distressed look.
 Let the paint dry according to the instructions.